Hollins Lane

-Hollins Lane is a village near the village of Forton, in the Wyre District, in the English county of Lancashire.
+Hollins Lane is a village in the civil parish of Forton, in the Wyre district, in the English county of Lancashire.
 The village has the Lancaster and Preston Junction Railway running through it but there is no station.

 Amenities

 Hollins Lane has a place of worship, a post office and a pub, the New Holly.

 Nearby settlements

 Nearby settlements include the town of Garstang, the village of Forton and the hamlet of Shireshead.

 Transport

 For transport there is the M6 motorway and the A6 road nearby.